-Group Headline EBITDA (as reconciled above) from continuing operations continues to be a key measure for the Group as well as industry analysts as it is indicative of ongoing EBITDA of the businesses.
+Group Headline EBITDA (as defined in page 40 of the financial statements and reconciled on page 6) from continuing operations continues to be a key measure for the Group as well as industry analysts as it is indicative of ongoing EBITDA of the businesses.
 Headline EBITDA from continuing operations for the year was £7.4m (2017: £7.3m), an increase of 2.1% on the prior year while the Group's EBITDA increased 17.9% to £5.5m (2017: £4.7m).
 During the year, the Group incurred the full year impact of and the benefit from the broader management team put in place in Franco Manca during the previous financial year to support the brand's opening programme.